Forgetfulness or diminished mental capacity: One can be troublesome; the other, financially dangerous.

 - When asked about financial information, the individual shows memory lapses.

-- The elderly person does not remember certain routine financial information, or does not remember having conducted financial transactions.
+- The person does not remember certain routine financial information or does not remember having conducted financial transactions.

-As a family member or close friend of an elderly person, you may be in the best position to detect early signs of diminished mental capacity.
+As a family member or close friend of an older person, you may be in the best position to detect early signs of diminished mental capacity.

 What to do if you see signs of diminished mental capacity?

-An elderly person with diminished mental capacity is at greater risk of exploitation.
-There are steps you can take to prevent an elderly loved one from suffering from financial harm.
+An older person with diminished mental capacity is at greater risk of exploitation.
+There are steps you can take to prevent a loved one from suffering from financial harm.

 The first step you can take is to talk with the elderly individual about whether you can help.
 Perhaps they will allow you to monitor their financial accounts.
 Or, they may accept your assistance with balancing their checkbook or paying bills.
 Other assistance you can offer includes: